RateCity.com.au

 Alex Ritchie

-When calculating your upfront costs for purchasing property, you may be anticipating paying costly Lenders Mortgage Insurance (LMI).
-However, some professions and high-income earners may qualify for LMI waivers, saving them thousands of dollars.
+• When calculating your upfront costs for purchasing property, you may need to pay costly Lenders Mortgage Insurance (LMI) if your deposit is low.
+However, some professions and high-income earners may qualify for LMI waivers, which could save them thousands of dollars.

 Let’s explore everything you need to know about LMI waivers for professionals, including which professionals qualify and how much you could save.